kingdido999/zooming/README.md

 `yarn watch`

-Now open up `index.html` and play around with it!
+Open up `index.html` and play around with it!

 ## Test

-Open up `test.html` for browser testing.
+Open up `test.html` for browser testing (keep your cursor away from the browser window).

 ## Methods